The information below features services offered to the inmates of the Douglas County Jail.

 Free at Last Bail Bonds: 770-942-2633 freeatlastbb.com

-Jail Division or Medical Department Complaints
+Jail Division and/or Medical Department Concerns or Inquiries

 You will be contacted by a supervisor to ensure that your complaint is addressed and handled properly.
 Following the initial contact, Lt.
 Deese will contact you to follow up on your complaint.
 In the event that you feel your issue has not been handled to your satisfaction, you may contact Captain Tavarreus Pounds, Operations Manager or Major Duane Whisenhunt, Jail Administrator.